ludwig/split-manpage.vim/README.md

 ## Usage

-To open the man page for the keyword under the cursor, press a prefix sequence (`<Leader>k` by default) followed by a cursor movement key (one of `hjkl`).
+To open the man page for the keyword under the cursor, press the prefix sequence `<Leader>k` followed by a cursor movement key (one of `hjkl`).
 The appropriate split window will be created with the contents of the desired man page.

+To get rid of the man page you can simply delete its buffer with the command `:bd`.

 The default set of key mappings are as follows